PBS 172 of X: Submodules (Git)

 To update core WordPress, you can now follow these basic steps:

-3. Merge your WIP branch into your staging branch and push to trigger a deployment to your test environment
+branch and push to trigger a deployment to your test environment - Test!

 This doesn’t make obvious use of submodules, but updating themes and plugins does — the process to handle theme and plugin updates now becomes: